 Just because your cat is a pure indoor cat, does not mean you can relax about the potential dangers a home can present.
-Read on if you want to know more about how to cat-proof your home.
+Read on if you want to know more about how to provide a cat-proof home.

 © iridi66 / stock.adobe.com